A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Specializations of the UAA

-is convex when $\sigma \ge L_p(p-1)!$.
-Recall that the convexity of $m(\y; \x, \sigma)$ at point $\bar {x}_0$ is only used in the proof of Theorem \ref{Thm:base-case} to get an upper bound of $\psi_0(\z, \tau_0)$.
-Generally speaking, checking the convexity of a polynomial function could be very hard \cite{ahmadi2013np}, and it remains a challenging task even when such polynomial equipped with some structure (for instance, sum of squares) \cite{jiang2017cones}.
-However, checking the convexity at one point is computationally tractable, which boils down to verifying the positive semidefiniteness of the Hessian matrix.
-This motivates us to add checking if $m(\x_{i+1}; \x_0, \sigma_i)=m(\x_{i+1}; \x_i, \sigma_i)$ is convex as another successful criterion in \textsf{SAS}, in addition to the original one $F(\x_{i+1}) \ge m\left(\x_{i+1}; \x_i, \sigma_i\right)$.
-Therefore, when
+is a convex function when $\sigma \ge \frac{L_p}{(p-1)!}$.
+However, the choice of $\sigma$ is dependent on the problem parameter $L_p$.
+Moreover, checking the convexity of a polynomial function is NP hard in general \cite{ahmadi2013np}, and it remains a challenging task even when the polynomial is well structured (for instance, a sum of squares \cite{jiang2017cones}).
+Fortunately, as shown in the proof of Theorem \ref{Thm:base-case}, only the convexity of